pattonsgirl/CEG2350/docs/Labs/Lab10/Instructions.md

    - It is recommended to query for the version of the program to validate installation.
 4. Using your AWS instance, compile the source code into an executable program.
 5. Using your AWS instance, run the executable program.
+6. Add the program source code file - `.c` or `.cpp` files - to your repository.
+Do not add the compiled executable for tracking.

 Resources:
 - [Scaler - Compilation Process in C](https://www.scaler.com/topics/c/compilation-process-in-c/)
 - [Compiling With Multiple Source Files - Emory](http://www.cs.emory.edu/~cheung/Courses/255/Syllabus/1-C-intro/declare-func1b.html)

 ## Part 3 - Ignore That

+**Reminder** - create an Issue for this part -> create a branch to work on this issue -> make your commits to this branch -> verify your changes (no broken markdown, good spelling) -> merge to main

 In the root folder of your GitHub repository, create a `.gitignore` file and prevent tracking of your executable programs.